Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 It was once claimed, and rarely still is, that the Sharingan genuinely allows its wielder to see the future.
 What it actually does is pick up on minute changes in an opponent's posture, minor eye movements, slight shifts of their weight, muscles tensing or relaxing in preparation for movement, even chakra building up in preparation for a jutsu.

-When you declare the use of this ability, declare a category of technique (such as Weapon Taijutsu, Katon, or Combo Taijutsu) and a Speed.
+When you declare the use of this ability, declare a category of technique (such as Weapon Taijutsu, Katon, or Combo Taijutsu) and a Speed, and pick a single target.
 Your opponent then declares and rolls (if applicable) their defense.
 Any Interrupt may be used that's valid against your declared Speed.

 After seeing this result, you may choose to use any technique of the declared type, with a combined (Seal Speed + Speed) equal to or lesser than your declared Speed.
 Its damage is based on its normal Speed, but its ability to be Interrupted, and when you take your next action, are based on the declared Speed.
+If your chosen technique would hit someone else (an ally within range of an AoE aimed at your original target, for example), then they can defend against it normally (after the original target has rolled, and after the Uchiha then declares their chosen attack).
 Any technique used this way has its Stamina or Chakra cost(s) increased by the Rank of the technique you choose to perform (E = 1, D = 2, etc); Basic Attacks are equivalent to D-Rank.

 If you choose to use a technique against which their reaction is invalid (such as performing Doton: Domu after they had rolled a 20 on their Suiton: Sujinheki), they do not have to pay the chakra costs or Speed of their Interrupt.
 On the other hand, using a technique that somehow bypasses their defense (such as Retsudotensho against Kazekame Kaigara no Jutsu) is fair game.

-Techniques with a Delay can be used normally after declaring Foresight, but Foresight does not prevent or negate the Delay, meaning in all cases their defensive response would be invalid (as it is not taking place on the IC in which you declared Foresight, given the Delay), and Foresight would not benefit the action any further after the Delay is finished and the action resolves (though it would still incerease its Fatigue cost(s)).
+Techniques with a Delay can be used normally after declaring Foresight, but Foresight does not prevent or negate the Delay, meaning in all cases their defensive response would be invalid (because of the Delay itself), and Foresight would not benefit the action any further after the Delay is finished and the action resolves (though it would still incerease its Fatigue cost(s)).
+Techniques with a final Seal Speed greater than the rank of the jutsu used with it (E = 1, D = 2, etc) that you use Foresight with prevent you from using Principle of Motion (or effects which act like it, such as Tactician) to reduce when you next act, until your next non-interrupt action.

 ## Yamanaka
 A fairly small clan within Konoha, the Yamanaka are highly prized by the village’s Recon and Investigation divisions.
 In part this is due to the disproportionate number of Yamanaka who happen to be sensor shinobi, and in part it’s thanks to the special type of ninjutsu the Yamana have developed that allows them to directly affect the minds of others, including seizing control of another person’s body.